What is an Evaluation Task?

 required

-The unique identifier of the test case to be evaluated.
+The test case to be evaluated.

 Actual Output